SpiNNakerManchester/SpiNNakerManchester.github.io/2015.006.AnotherFineProductFromTheNonsenseFactory/HBP_portal_instructions.md

 ---
-title: Executing A PyNN script via the Human Brain Project Portal"
+title: Executing A PyNN script via the Human Brain Project Portal
 ---

 This page gives you a link to the document describing how to operate the HBP portal to run PyNN scripts on SpiNNaker machines.